NicolasBouchard/latex-stretch/README.md

-# Latex templates
+# Latex stretch
+## About

+LaTeX stretch provides some templates for LaTeX.

-## Nicolas Bouchard
+## Installation

-For using the templates, simply copy the appropriate templates in the base directory of your project or add/symlink to ~/Library/texmf/tex/latex if using MacTex.
+There's 2 simple ways to use the template.

+* Simply copy the `.cls` file in your project's directory.
+* Add or symlink the template to your LaTeX's templates folder.
+MacTeX, this folder is `~/Library/texmf/tex/latex if using MacTex`.

+Whene you've done one of these, use it as a class in your `.tex`file.